kdallas/Ezidebit-API-v3/README.md

-# Yii2 Component for EziDebit v3.5 Web Services API
+# Generic class for EziDebit v3.5 Web Services API
-Extends Yii2 Component to connect to the EziDebit v3.5 Web Services API.
+Uses SOAP calls to connect to the EziDebit v3.5 Web Services API.
+Forked from a Yii2 component by https://github.com/pixelbirdptyltd - thanks to the author, Dustin Gray.